mht3/softmimic_mjlab/README.md

 ## Overview
 Custom implementation of [SoftMimic](https://github.com/Improbable-AI/softmimic) using mjlab in place of IsaacLab to make setup, training, and deployment simpler.
 Currently supports compliant motion generation and learning for the Unitree G1 robot (both 29 and 23 dof).

 Feel free to open a PR for any issues.
-I've tested real world deployment on the 23dof Unitree G1 only.
+Trained using CUDA 12.9 and Warp 1.12.0 on an NVIDIA RTX 5090 GPU.
+Real world deployment has been tested on the Unitree G1 23dof only.

 <div align="center">